 - Release date: Out Now

 - Brand-new local multiplayer on Nintendo Switch with ad-hoc play

 - Smart device support

-Nintendo Switch games have tended to come in two forms since the console’s launch.
-Either we get a ‘definitive’ version of a title from the Wii U, with all the upgrades and new features to take advantage of the hardware.
+Nintendo Switch games have tended to come in two forms.
+Either we get a ‘definitive’ version of a Wii U title, with all the upgrades and new features to take advantage of the latest hardware.
 Or we get fully fledged sequels and brand-new IPs.
 Both methods have worked a treat, with Nintendo titles like Mario Kart 8 Deluxe and ARMS being absolute hits.

-Splatoon 2 is another great Nintendo Switch game, but its biggest problem is it tries to walk both paths, and in doing so doesn’t feel like a full sequel nor a ‘deluxe’ edition of its predecessor.
+Splatoon 2 is another great Nintendo Switch game, but its biggest problem is it tries to straddle both lanes, and in doing so doesn’t feel like a full sequel nor a ‘deluxe’ edition of its predecessor.
 However, Salmon Run and the new single-player story will be enough for Splat vets to consider this another Switch must-buy.